 2,939,170 shares of our common stock were authorized for issuance under the plan, subject to adjustment in the event of a reorganization, stock split, merger or similar change in our corporate structure or the outstanding shares of common stock.
-Of this amount, 683,502 options were awarded to Mr. Hartnett at the time of our initial public offering in August 2005 at the offering price of \$14.50 per share and the remainder was reserved for grants to our employees and directors at the discretion of our Compensation Committee.
+Of this amount, 683,502 options were awarded to Dr. Hartnett at the time of our initial public offering in August, 2005 at the offering price of \$14.50 per share and the remainder was reserved for grants to our employees and directors at the discretion of our Compensation Committee.
 During fiscal 2009, the Company issued an additional 198,500 options and 43,500 restricted stock grants.
-During fiscal 2010, the Company issued an additional 363,000 options and 41,000 restricted stock grants.
-During fiscal 2011, the Company did not issue additional stock options or restricted stock grants.
-As of July 1, 2011, the 2005 Long-Term Incentive Plan had 796,078 stock options or other equity awards available for issuance.
+During fiscal 2010, the Company issued an additional 8,000 options and 25,000 restricted stock grants.
+During fiscal 2012, the Company issued an additional 201,000 options and 115,600 restricted stock grants.
+During fiscal 2013, the Company issued an additional 206,500 options and 121,250 restricted stock grants.
+During fiscal 2014 through July 1, 2014, the Company issued an additional 193,500 options and 95,700 restricted stock grants.
+As of July 1, 2014, the 2005 Long-Term Incentive Plan had 17,659 stock options or other equity awards available for issuance.
 We may grant shares of restricted stock to our employees and directors in the future under the plan.
 Our Compensation Committee administers the plan.
 Our Board also has the authority to administer the plan and to take all actions that the Compensation Committee is otherwise authorized to take under the plan.
 The terms and conditions of each award made under the plan, including vesting requirements, will be set forth consistent with the plan in a written agreement with the grantee.

 Stock Options.
 Under the plan, the Compensation Committee or the Board may award grants of incentive stock options and other non-qualified stock options.
 The Compensation Committee also has the authority to grant options that will become fully vested and exercisable automatically upon a change in control.
-The Compensation Committee may not, however, award to any one person in any calendar year options to purchase common stock equal to more than 10% of the total number of shares authorized under the plan (other than the initial award to Mr. Hartnett discussed above), and it may not award incentive stock options first exercisable in any calendar year whose underlying shares have a fair market value greater than \$100,000 determined at the time of grant.
+The Compensation Committee may not, however, award to any one person in any calendar year options to purchase common stock equal to more than 10% of the total number of shares authorized under the plan (other than the initial award to Dr. Hartnett discussed above), and it may not award incentive stock options first exercisable in any calendar year whose underlying shares have a fair market value greater than \$100,000 determined at the time of grant.